 - 1. Serves on the Board of Directors and votes on Board matters, but does not sit in the line of ascension to the Club presidency. - 2.
 Attends Board, Business and General Meetings. - 3.
 Provides reports in the absence of Wood Operations chairpersons. - 4.
 Provides overall management of the Wood Operations organization to provide quality wood products at reasonable cost to meet the needs and wants of Club members, balancing: needs (demand), acquisition (supply), inventory, cutting, drying, and sales. - 5.
-In coordination with the various Wood Ops chairs, establishes policies and procedures to efficiently perform necessary activities.
+Makes key members of the log and lumber management team aware of cutting and sale times, if they are not present at the Business meeting when these times are set. - In coordination with the various Wood Ops chairs, establishes policies and procedures to efficiently perform necessary activities.
 Provides updates for the Resource Book as needed.
-(Also see section on Club Policies, Practices and Guidelines) - 6.
-In coordination with the Treasurer and other Wood Ops groups, determines wood sale pricing necessary to "break even" unless otherwise approved by the Board. - 7.
-Promotes communications internally between the various Wood Ops chairs, the Board and Club membership. - 8.
+(Also see section on Club Policies, Practices and Guidelines) - 7.
+In coordination with the Treasurer and other Wood Ops groups, recommends wood sale pricing necessary to "break even" for approval by the Board. - 8.
+Promotes communications internally between the various Wood Ops chairs, the Board and Club membership. - 9.
 Promotes communications externally between various Wood Ops groups and the POA, local tree service contractors and private donors.